dl4mia/01_segmentation/README.md

-# Exercise 5: Semantic Segmentation
+# Exercises 1-3: U-Net, Instance Segmentation, and Semantic Segmentation

 ## Setup

-Please run the setup script to create the environment for this exercise and download data.
+Please run the setup script to create the environment for these exercises and download data.

 ```bash
 source setup.sh